How to Get Over Betrayal in a Relationship

 If they’ve been asking you to listen to them, you can give them a chance to tell their side of the story.
 Notice if they try to justify their action or feel genuinely sorry about it.
 Use ‘I’ statements when you speak, make sure not to lose your cool, and do it gracefully.

-11. Try to forgive
+13. Try to forgive

 Forgiving doesn’t mean overlooking, accepting, or excusing the wrong that has been done to you.
 You don’t even have to get back together with that person if you don’t want to.

 You can think of giving your relationship a chance only if the person genuinely seems remorseful.
 But, even if they aren’t, forgive them for your sake.
-To truly heal from a betrayal, you’ll need to forgive the person and let go even if they don’t deserve your forgiveness.
+To truly heal from a betrayal, you’ll need to forgive the person and let go, even if they don’t deserve your forgiveness.

-12. Pull the plug
+14. Pull the plug

 Was this your partner’s first betrayal of trust?
 Do they recognize the pain they’ve caused you?
-Have they accepted the responsibility for their actions and asked forgiveness?
+Have they accepted the responsibility for their actions and asked for forgiveness?
 Are they repeated offenders, or was it an unintentional isolated incident?

-End the relationship if this wasn’t their first time betraying your trust.
+It may be better to end the relationship if this wasn’t their first time betraying your trust.
 If you stay in a relationship with someone who keeps breaking promises and hurting you, you’re enabling them, and there’s no reason for them to stop.

-13. Be open to trusting again
+15. Be open to trusting again

 You don’t have to trust someone blindly.
-Start with little things and take small calculated risks.
+Start with little things and take small, calculated risks.

-14. Learn to trust yourself again
+16. Learn to trust yourself again

 Trusting yourself is one of the most crucial steps to take when you’re dealing with betrayal.
 To trust others, you need to trust your ability to make sound judgments and adjust your trust indicator slightly.